RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>19</sup> And the cares of this world, and the deceitfulness of riches, and the lusts of other things entering in, choke the word, and it becometh unfruitful.
 <sup>20</sup> And these are they which are sown on good ground; such as hear the word, and receive [it], and bring forth fruit, some thirtyfold, some sixty, and some an hundred.
 <sup>21</sup> And he said unto them, Is a candle brought to be put under a bushel, or under a bed? and not to be set on a candlestick?
-<sup>22</sup> For there is nothing hid , which shall not be manifested; neither was any thing kept secret, but that it should come abroad .
+<sup>22</sup> For there is nothing hid, which shall not be manifested; neither was any thing kept secret, but that it should come abroad.
 <sup>23</sup> If any man have ears to hear, let him hear.
 <sup>24</sup> And he said unto them, Take heed what ye hear: with what measure ye mete, it shall be measured to you: and unto you that hear shall more be given.
 <sup>25</sup> For he that hath, to him shall be given: and he that hath not, from him shall be taken even that which he hath.